MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-survivable-branch-appliance.md

 During an internet outage, the Teams client should switch to the SBA automatically, and ongoing calls should continue with no interruptions.
 No action is required from the user.
 As soon as the Teams client detects that the internet is up and any outgoing calls are finished, the client will fall back to normal operation mode and connect to other Teams services.
 The SBA will upload collected Call Data Records to the cloud and call history will be updated so that this information is available for review by the tenant administrator.

-When the Microsoft Teams client is in offline mode, the following calling related functionality is available:
+When the Microsoft Teams client is in offline mode, the following calling-related functionality is available:

 - Making PSTN calls via local SBA/SBC with media flowing through the SBC.

 - Receiving PSTN calls via local SBA/SBC with media flowing through the SBC.

-- Hold & Resume of PSTN calls
+- Hold & Resume of PSTN calls.

 ## Configuration